cliffmartin93-dot/brandstack-whitepaper/introduction.md

 	•	Usage rules and “how to use” guidance
 	•	Real examples and applications

-This structure removes guesswork and helps teams understand not just what the brand is — but how to use it in real work.
+This structure removes guesswork and helps teams understand not just what the brand is, but how to use it in real work.

 ## Centralised Brand Assets Library